fred1268/okapi/README.md

 - if the response is a non-JSON string:
   - the response is compared to `expected` and success or failure is reported

 > Please note that, in the case of non-JSON responses, you can use the `%` character to match start, end or part of the response, pretty much like in SQL.
-For instance, expected responses like `"%test"`, `"test%"` and `"%test%"` will match test at the beginning, end or as part of the returned response respectively.
+For instance, expected responses like `"test%"`, `"%test"` and `"%test%"` will match test at the beginning, end or as part of the returned response respectively.

 ## Running okapi :giraffe: